thibault/django-simple-sms/docs/sending.rst

 Sending text messages
 =====================

-So, how do me actually send text messages?
+So, how do we actually send text messages?

 Quick example
 -------------